Raul Meireles: Fenerbahçe

-On 3 September 2012, Meireles was sold to Fenerbahçe SK for £8 million.
+On 3 September 2012, Meireles was sold to Fenerbahçe for £8 million.
 He was to earn €3 million in his first season, in addition to a €10,000 per-match bonus.
 He scored his first goal for the Turkish club on 4 October, in a 4–2 victory at Borussia Mönchengladbach in the Europa League group stage.
-His first in the Süper Lig came on 25 November, in a 4–1 win against Gençlerbirliği.
+His first in the Süper Lig came on 25 November in the 4–1 win against Gençlerbirliği.

 In December 2012, Meireles was handed an eleven-match ban by the Turkish Football Federation for spitting at a referee.
-The alleged actions were followed by accusations of homophobic remarks after he received a second yellow card in the second half of a 1–2 away defeat to rivals Galatasaray SK.
+The alleged actions were followed by accusations of homophobic remarks after he received a second yellow card in the second half of a 1–2 away defeat to rivals Galatasaray.
 However, the ban was reduced on appeal to four games after it was ruled that he could not have spat at the referee, being only guilty of verbal abuse.

 Meireles scored once from 20 appearances in 2013–14, helping his team win the national championship after a three-year wait.
 During his spell in Istanbul, he shared teams with compatriots Bruno Alves, Nani and Vítor Pereira.